furnstahl/Physics-8805/installation/install.md

        glib-2.58.3          | 3.1 MB    | ##################################### | 100%
        libcxx-8.0.1         | 1000 KB   | ##################################### | 100%
        scipy-1.3.1          | 18.1 MB   | ##################################### | 100%
-etc. (it will not necessarily be in this order).
+etc. (it will be a pretty long list and not necessarily be in this order).
+Then you'll see

+       Preparing transaction: done
+       Verifying transaction: done
+       Executing transaction: done
+where "done" appears when it has finished.

 Some packages might not be found in the default conda channels.
 One can either specify relevant package channel(s) in the environment.yml